 The Pool of Experts

-Any expert wishing to contribute to any output from the 4th cycle of the Regular Process (2026-2030), including the Fourth World Ocean Assessment (WOA IV), needs to join the Pool of Experts.
-The specific list of expertise needed to support WOA IV’s development will be made available in early 2027.
-To join the Pool of Experts, please complete this application form and send your CV to the secretariat (temnova@un.org).
+Any expert wishing to contribute to the Regular Process needs to join the Pool of Experts.
+The specific list of expertise needed to support the development of an assessment of the state of the marine environment, including socioeconomic aspects, for the fourth cycle of the Regular Process (WOA IV) will be made available in early 2027.

 States are encouraged to appoint additional experts, including through their designated National Focal Points, to join the Pool of Experts.
 Intergovernmental organizations, the funds, bodies and programmes of the United Nations and the secretariats of relevant conventions and intergovernmental processes are also invited to recommend experts for nomination to the Pool of Experts.

-The profiles of recommended or self-recommended experts will be reviewed by their State of nationality or the Bureau of the Regular Process.
-Recommended or self-recommended experts will receive confirmation of their inclusion in the Pool of Experts from the secretariat.
+The profiles of recommended and self-recommended experts will be reviewed by their State of nationality or the Bureau of the Regular Process.
+Recommended and self-recommended experts will receive confirmation of their inclusion in the Pool of Experts from the secretariat.

-See the updated Mechanism for the establishment of the Pool of Experts of the Regular Process.
+Further information can be found in the Mechanism for the establishment of the Pool of Experts of the Regular Process.

 Database of the experts from the Pool of Experts

 Hundreds of experts are required to support the preparation of the assessments conducted under the Regular Process and contribute as members of writing teams in this regard.
 The experts represent diverse disciplines and geographical regions.
 Over 600 experts from around the world contributed to the preparation of the third World Ocean Assessment.
-The preparation of assessment(s) of the state of the marine environment, including socioeconomic aspects, during the fourth cycle of the Regular Process will also require a large Pool of Experts.
+The preparation of WOA IV will also require a large Pool of Experts.

 See the database of the experts from the Pool of Experts.